 I admit to this being a made up name from an old painter’s bill charging to ‘wash, stop and paint three times in oil’.
-It seemed an enticing way to describe a colour like washing up water, given that it is actually an elegant, subtle grey that can be used for walls or trim.
+It seemed an enticing way to describe a colour like washing up water, given that it is actually an elegant, subtle grey, with a touch of lavendar, that can be used for walls or trim.

 Colours shown are merely our best attempt to represent our palette online.

 We strongly recommend that you try a sample pot on your walls at home.